-The Washington Student Success Center supports the thirty-four community and technical colleges in our state through focused priorities, help from strategic partners, projects such as Guided Pathways, and more.
+The Washington Student Success Center supports the thirty-four community and technical colleges through focused priorities, strategic partner engagement, and reform efforts using an equity-centered Guided Pathways framework.

-The Student Success Center unites work being done throughout the state at the college level into statewide initiatives to encouraging peer support and learning between colleges.
-Working to increase the availability of shared resources and learning, the Center hosts a variety of events through the year to bring members from our community and technical colleges as well as partner organizations together.
+The Student Success Center unites work being done throughout the state at the college level into statewide initiatives by encouraging peer support and learning between colleges, experts from our communities, students, and experts from across the country.
+Working to increase access to shared resources and a community of learning, the Center convenes college teams and partner organizations throughout the year to foster peer and expert learning opportunities designed to inspire and accelerate meaningful policy and practice changes.

 Completion: Increasing meaningful credential completion rates of all students.